JPD-SE: High-Level Semantics for Joint Perception-Distortion Enhancement in Image Compression: Introduction

-Another limitation in existing codec design paradigms is that the models are typically optimized only for rate-distortion (R-D), yet the traditional R-D metrics are insufficient especially in low bitrate~\cite{blau2018the,blau2019rethinking}, causing the codecs to produce visually unappealing results in low-rate compression.\footnote{As a sign of the image compression community realizing the severity of this issue, the low-rate track of the 2020 Workshop and Challenge on Learned Image Compression (CLIC) is for the first time using human ratings over PSNR/MS-SSIM~\cite{wang2003multiscale} as the primary metric~\cite{clic2020}.} Apart from human viewers, existing codecs also ignore ``machine viewers'': the downstream computer vision algorithms performing various tasks such as face recognition, object tracking, etc. With the fast-expanding use of machine learning tools in image understanding tasks, rate-accuracy (R-A), where ``accuracy'' refers to the performance of downstream machine viewers, must become another important axis when evaluating image codec.
+Another limitation in existing codec design paradigms is that the models are typically optimized only for rate-distortion (R-D), yet the traditional R-D metrics are insufficient especially in low bitrate~\cite{blau2018the,blau2019rethinking}, causing the codecs to produce visually unappealing results in low-rate compression.\footnote{As a sign of the image compression community realizing the severity of this issue, the low-rate track of the 2020 Workshop and Challenge on Learned Image Compression (CLIC) is for the first time using human ratings over PSNR/MS-SSIM~\cite{wang2003multiscale} as the primary metric~\cite{clic2020}.} Apart from human viewers, existing codecs also ignore ``machine viewers'', i.e., the downstream computer vision algorithms performing tasks such as face recognition, object tracking, etc. on the decoded content.
+With the fast-expanding use of machine learning tools in image understanding tasks, rate-accuracy (R-A), where ``accuracy'' refers to the performance of downstream machine viewers, must become another important axis when evaluating image codec.

-We propose a simple framework to implicitly achieve \textbf{j}oint \textbf{p}erception-\textbf{a}ccuracy-\textbf{d}istortion optimization with \textit{any} given image codec through \textbf{s}emantic \textbf{e}nhancement (JPAD-SE).
-The idea is to augment the hidden representations constructed from low-level features by existing codecs with high-level semantics.
-Concretely, concurrent to a given image codec \(c\), we additionally build a semantics codec \(s\) to reconstruct visual content from semantics.
-To compress, the encoders \(e\) and \(e_s\) work to convert the image and its semantics into compressible hidden codes.
-These codes will be stored or transmitted.
-To decompress, \(d\) and \(d_s\) reconstruct visual content from the respective hidden codes.
-Then a fusing network \(F\) combines their outputs to produce the final reconstruction (Fig.~\ref{fig1}).
-Effectively, we enhance a given codec \(c\) with \(s\) and \(F\), producing a new, semantic-aware codec with \(e,\, e_s\) jointly as the encoder and \(d,\, d_s,\, F\) together as the decoder.
+We propose a universal framework to achieve \chh{\textbf{j}oint \textbf{p}erception-\textbf{d}istortion optimization with \textit{any} given image codec through \textbf{s}emantic \textbf{e}nhancement (JPD-SE)}. \ch{Given any image codec, the idea is to augment its hidden representations constructed from low-level visuals with high-level semantics.
+Then a synthesis network leverages this semantics to enhance the codec output (Fig.~\ref{fig1}).} \chh{A three-stage training scheme is used to teach the model to best leverage semantics to achieve joint perception-distortion optimization.}